illustration of a point of light with many different light streamers extending from it.

 How to find long-tail keywords

-Most articles that explain how to do long-tail keyword research actually show you how to find chunky middle terms with several hundred monthly searches.
-Obviously, those aren’t long-tail keywords.
+Most articles that explain how to find long-tail keywords are actually talking about chunky middle terms with several hundred monthly searches.

 So I won’t discuss methods that pull keyword suggestions from Google Keyword Planner, Quora, social media, Answer the Public, People Also Ask, Google autocomplete, and related searches at the bottom of the page in the SERP.

-These sources, especially PPC-based tools like Google Adwords, return popular keywords.
+These sources, especially PPC-based tools like Google Adwords, return popular keywords, which is the opposite of what we want.
 Instead, I prefer to use more traditional SEO tools that include keywords with lower search volume.

 To be clear, the terms in the chunky middle are incredibly valuable.
 In some ways they can be more important than fat head keywords because they’re easier to rank for, more specific, and generally have better conversion rates.

-But if you just want to find long-tail queries, I’ll walk you through two methods below.
+But if you just want to super low volume queries, I’ll walk you through two methods below.

 Here’s a simple strategy to reveal every keyword your page should rank for.